 - A sprig curry leaves

 - In a deep pan add the sprouted moong beans, coconut slices and water just enough to cook the beans(approximately the water level should be in level with the mix).
 Cook it on low heat till done.

 - In the mean time, in a seasoning pan heat oil add coriander seeds roast till fragrant, transfer to a plate then in the same seasoning pan add broken red chillies and black pepper and just roast it a bit.
-Grind the coriander seeds, black pepper, red chillies along with coconut, rice flour and tamarind to a smooth paste adding little water.
+Grind the coriander seeds, black pepper, red chillies along with coconut, rice flour, turmeric and tamarind to a smooth paste adding little water.
 Add this paste and salt to the cooked moong beans and a little water to get an even consistency.
 This gravy is a little thick basically.

 - In a seasoning pan heat oil, add mustard seeds, when they splutter add asafoetida, green chillies and curry leaves.
 Pour this seasoning onto the gravy and mix well and cover it for a minute and bring to a boil so that the flavours sink into the gravy.

 - As per the traditional method the tempering is done in an iron ladle and the ladle is dunked into the boiling gravy BUT here you need to be very careful while doing so as the curry splutters immediately and you have to be able to cover it simultaneously as soon as you dip the ladle into the curry.
 This procedure lends the perfect blend of flavours.
 Please be careful if you want to try this.